kgajewska/LinearModels/MIMUW_2015/Project2/readme.md

 Criteria:

-*	Is there model validation?
+*	Is there a model validation?
-*	Have you tested effect of an interaction?
+*	Have you tested an effect of an interaction?
-*	Have you explained the effect of interaction properly (in figure or in table)?
+*	Have you explained the effect of interaction properly (as a figure or as a table)?

 ## Goal for phase 2: